thepeacockproject/peacockprojectorg/docs/ghost-mode.md

 (_Matchmaking is not yet supported_).

-Ghost Mode is available for PC players who own HITMAN 2 (legitimately).
+Ghost Mode is available for PC players who own HITMAN™ 2 (legitimately).

 ## How to Connect